 A bit more about our charities:

-Our aim is to relieve sickness and injury through provision of an outstanding emergency air ambulance service tailored to the specific needs and challenges of Devon.
+Our emergency air ambulance service is tailored to meet the specific needs and challenges of Devon.
 We want to provide the best possible service we can to our patients and the whole community, making the most effective use of the funds we receive from our supporters and donors ensuring the service is here to stay for the long-term.

 The charity was founded by a local woman who lost her son when he was hit by a car whilst cycling.
 Ann Ralli campaigned, lobbied and fundraised all over the county for the best part of 5 years to get the service up and running and this grassroots approach is what still differentiates us from other charities.